LMFDB/lmfdb-inventory/db-elliptic_curves.md

 -  {'torsion': 1} (for searching)
 -  {'label': 1, 'number': 1} (for searching)
 -  {'xainvs': 1} (for searching)
--  curves2.rand (auxilliary collection used for random objection access)
+-  curves.rand (auxilliary collection used for random objection access)
+-  curves.stats (auxilliary collection of statistics)

 ## Collection padic_db